brunscii/astro-blog-site/src/content/blog/Tech/Linux/Server/experimentalZFS.md

 ## First things first

 This is not meant to be a guide but more of a documentation of my journey into building openZFS for fedora 42 using a fresh VM.
 This isn't a production environment and isn't even running on my current server.
 This is me experimenting and seeing if this is feasable so I can decide if I want to upgrade to fedora 42.
 If it is too much of a pain then I will probably wait for more support for fedora 42 before upgrading.

+This is just me playing with building on an unsupported kernel.
+Kernel `6.14.2-300.fc42.x86_64`

 ## The journey